Stein Erik Hagen

 Stein Erik Hagen (born 22 July 1956) is a Norwegian businessman.
 He is chairman of Orkla, where he is a major shareholder, and holds large stakes in Steen & Strøm, Jernia and Komplett through his family company Canica.
-According to the news magazine Kapital, Hagen is worth NOK 24 billion, making him the second richest person in Norway.
+According to Forbes, Hagen is worth US$2.1 billion, making him the sixth richest person in Norway.

 Biography

 Hagen is educated at Kjøpmannsinsituttet (now part of the BI Norwegian Business School).
 He founded the RIMI discount store chain along with his father in the 1970s, and retained ownership until the 2000s, when he sold to Swedish ICA and Ahold.
 Most of the money was ploughed into Orkla.
 Hagen reportedly owns one of the biggest sailboats in Europe and used to own his own island in the Caribbean.

 He provided financial support to the Liberal Party in the 2005 Norwegian election and to the Liberal Party, Christian Democratic Party, Conservative Party and Progress Party in 2006.